J-Kehoe/JKehoeFMASolution/README.md

-# JKehoeFMASolution
+# James Kehoe's FMA Code Challenge Solution
-James Kehoe's Solution to the MYOB Future Makers Academy Code Challenge
+This is James Kehoe's solution to the MYOB Future Makers Academy Code Challenge